Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ### -Visibility

-This parameter determines the visibility of the group.
-The parameter can take one of the following values:
+This parameter determines the visibility of the group's content and members list.
+This parameter can take one of the following values:

-"Public"
-"Private"
-"HiddenMembership"
+"Public" - Anyone can view the contents of the group "Private" - Only members can view the content of the group "HiddenMembership" - Only members can view the content of the group and only members can view the members list of the group.

-If not value is provided, the default value will be "Public"
+If no value is provided, the default value will be "Public".

+Notes:

+1. This parameter is only valid for groups that have the groupType set to "Unified".
+2. If a group has this attribute set to "HiddenMembership" it cannot be changed later.
+3. Anyone can join a group that has this attribute set to "Public".
+If the attribute is set to Private or HiddenMembership, only owner(s) can add new members to the group and requests to join the group need approval of the owner(s).

 ```yaml
 Type: String